sblauth/cashocs/docs/source/user/demos/shape_optimization/doc_config.rst

 Possible options are :ini:`backend = cashocs` and :ini:`backend = petsc`.
 In the former case, a damped, inexact Newton method which is affine co-variant is used.
 Its parameters are specified in the configuration above.
-In the latter case, PETSc's SNES interface for solving nonlinear equations is used which can be configured with the :py:`ksp_options` supplied by the user to the :py:class:`cashocs.OptimizationProblem`.
+In the latter case, PETSc's SNES interface for solving nonlinear equations is used which can be configured with the `ksp_options` supplied by the user to the :py:class:`cashocs.OptimizationProblem`.
 An overview over possible PETSc command line options can be found at `<https://petsc.org/release/manualpages/SNES/>`_.